bnbalsamo/bnbalsamo.github.io/_drafts/compose_workflow.md

 that it defines **no** build contexts.
 This docker compose should pull all of the published build artifacts, from each of the development environments, and they should work together.

+This should, provided each project presents the proper interfaces, give QA the ability to run unit tests against each separate project in isolation, as well as integration tests with all of the services in concert.
+It also provides the opportunity for QA teams to devise their own tests to be run against the current latest builds of each development service and run them at any time.

 ## Production Deployment

 - Productionization